 kuma-cp) is one single executable written in GoLang that can be installed anywhere, hence why it’s both universal and simple to deploy.

 Running on Kubernetes: No external dependencies required, since it leverages the underlying K8s API server to store its configuration.
-Kuma will automatically inject the sidecar data plane proxies without human intervention.
+Kuma automatically injects the sidecar data plane proxies.

 Running on Universal: Kuma requires a PostgreSQL database as a dependency in order to store its configuration.
 PostgreSQL is a very popular and easy database.
 You can run Kuma with any managed PostgreSQL offering as well, like AWS RDS or Aurora.
 Out of sight, out of mind!

-Out of the box, Kuma ships with a bundled Envoy (opens new window) data plane proxy ready to use for our services, so that you don't have to worry about putting all the pieces together.
+Out of the box, Kuma ships with a bundled Envoy data plane proxy ready to use for our services, so that you don’t have to worry about putting all the pieces together.

 Kuma ships with an executable

 kuma-dp that executes the bundled